[All photos by BUILD LLC]

 $8K Bank fees/Appraisal

-A similar project without property would cost approximately $610K.
-Our project at the market-rate, taking into account every single cost (including property), would come to $760K.
+A similar project, without property, would cost approximately $660K.
+Our project at the market-rate, taking into account every single cost (including property), would come to $805K.

-Since we self-performed work on our own home, we realized a pretty significant discount on the Case Study House.
+Not factored into the numbers above is the significant hours of work that we self-performed on the Case Study House.
 Being the scrappy and resourceful operation that we are, we used everything we could (equity, elbow grease, sheer will, working nights/ evenings, and calling in favors).
 At the same time, it’s important for us to communicate market rates for this project so that the study can be an apples-to-apples comparison and realistically relate to a variety of applications.

 Cheers and Happy Holidays from Team BUILD